TommonPavou/Instant-XP-Gain/README.md

   - It prevents the abuse of XP-based lag machines.

-  - Fully compatible with Mending and other vanilla mechanics that depend on XP.
+  - Fully compatible with vanilla mechanics that depend on XP.

   - Does not remove the XP drop from defeating the Ender Dragon.
 Collecting this XP is part of the challenge, and distributing it equally ensures fairness in multiplayer environments.